publicityreform/findbyimage/howto/deep-learning-docker.md

 in terminal, type `docker run hello-world` to see if docker has installed correctly

-use docker to get [this deep learning container docker](https://github.com/floydhub/dl-docker) by typing `pull floydhub/dl-docker:cpu`
+use docker to get [this deep learning container docker](https://github.com/floydhub/dl-docker) by typing `docker pull floydhub/dl-docker:cpu`

 `mkdir sharedfolder`